 - Eat lots of healthy food to help your body stay strong.

 - Always use a condom when having sex to prevent unwanted infections or pregnancies.

-- Ice use can affect your family and community, not only while you’re using, but also when you come down.
+- Meth use can affect your family and community, not only while you’re using, but also when you come down.

-- Injecting ice is very risky.
-If injecting ice, always use a clean syringe and injecting gear such as spoon, swab and water.
+- Injecting meth is very risky.
+If injecting meth, always use a clean syringe and injecting gear such as spoon, swab and water.
 Never share equipment.

 - Mixing drugs is dangerous.
-If you mix grog and ice (meth/amphetamine) the effects of the drugs can be masked, meaning you could use dangerous amounts of both drugs without knowing it.
+If you mix grog and meth the effects of the drugs can be masked, meaning you could use dangerous amounts of both drugs without knowing it.
 This can harm your body and make you very sick.

 Do you or someone close to you need help to stop meth taking control?